richardsantos/nuclearjs/README.md

 NuclearJS - Boilerplate for CasperJS
 ===============================================

-NuclearJS is a boilerplate to start your test cases with CasperJS.
+NuclearJS is a boilerplate to start your test cases with CasperJS for every project.
+You don't need always code the same things!

 Concept and Organization
 ------------------------